 What the Data Says: A ClearPoint-Only View

-- Government deployments are 2× the size of private sector.
-The average government client tracks 928 measures, 183 objectives, and 396 initiatives — versus 445 / 93 / 137 in private sector.
+- Government deployments are more than 2× the size of private sector.
+The average government client tracks roughly 1,000 measures, 190 objectives, and 400 initiatives — versus about 430 / 90 / 140 in private sector.

-- The phantom owner problem is widespread but heaviest by absolute volume in government: 74% of government element owners never update their data — and government accounts for the largest pool of element owners on the platform (4,553 active owners).
+- The phantom owner problem is widespread but heaviest by absolute volume in government: 78% of government element owners never update their data, and government accounts for the largest pool of element owners on the platform.

 Frequently Asked Questions